Roxy Sorkin, your father just won the Academy Award. I'm going to have to insist on some respect from your guinea pig.

 - Self-Deprecation: In his appearance on 30 Rock which, given his famously thin-skinned reputation, is nothing short of astonishing.

 - Signature Style: Machine gun fast dialogue.
 Comedic repetition.
 Casual ShoutOuts by the metric ton.
 Tall, smart, sexy, sassy women who give as good as they get.
 Characters who veer oh-so-close to cynicism, only to come back to hope and idealism.
-Extremely liberal world view.
+Extremely liberal world view (at least by US standards).
 He includes common criticisms of his writing style in his short play Hidden in this Picture; a film director tells his Sorkin-proxy screenwriter the following

 "I think your work has a tendency to be long-winded and cynical, I think you have trouble handling exposition, you take forever to introduce the inciting action, and all your female characters talk and act as if they've just stepped off The Love Boat